-Our unaudited condensed consolidated financial statements as of and for the six months ended June 30, 2021, were prepared on the assumption that we would continue as a going concern.
-Our unaudited condensed consolidated financial statements as of and for the six months ended June 30, 2021, did not include any adjustments that might result from the outcome of this uncertainty.
-As a result of our ongoing net losses, there is a substantial doubt about our ability to continue as a going concern over the next twelve months.
+Our unaudited condensed consolidated financial statements as of and for the nine months ended September 30, 2021, were prepared on the assumption that we would continue as a going concern.
+Our unaudited condensed consolidated financial statements as of and for the nine months ended September 30, 2021, did not include any adjustments that might result from the outcome of this uncertainty.
+As a result of our ongoing net losses, there is substantial doubt about our ability to continue as a going concern over the next twelve months.
 The reaction of investors to our potential inability to continue as a going concern, could materially adversely affect the price of our common stock.

 Additionally, if our projected operating results fail to improve, our liquidity could be further adversely impacted, and we may need to seek additional sources of fundingWe are actively pursuing expanding our business and increasing our revenue opportunities while effectively managing business operations and exploring further cost saving opportunities.
-We may not be successful in these efforts, in which case, we may seek to raise additional capital from the sale of equity securities or the incurrence of indebtedness to allow us to invest in growth opportunities.
+We may not be successful in these efforts, in which case, we may need to seek to raise additional capital from the sale of equity securities or the incurrence of indebtedness to allow us to invest in growth opportunities.
 There can be no assurance that additional financing will be available to us on acceptable terms, or at all.
-Additionally, if we issue additional equity securities to raise funds, whether to existing investors or others, the ownership percentage of our existing stockholders would be reduced.
+Additionally, if we continue to issue additional equity securities to raise funds, whether to existing investors or others, or through our ATM Program or otherwise, the ownership percentage of our existing stockholders would be reduced.
 New investors may demand rights, preferences, or privileges senior to those of existing holders of common stock.
 We may also be limited as to the amount of funds we can raise pursuant to SEC rules and the continued listing requirements of Nasdaq.